Rpc

 method ofRpcHandleRef

-The overall interface style is almost identical to synchronous interfaces.
-Below is a simple example based on protobuf, while the syntax for ROS2 Srv is largely similar:
+The overall interface style is almost identical to the synchronous interface.
+Below is a simple protobuf-based example; the syntax based on ROS2 Srv is very similar:

 // Step 1: Implement an Impl class that inherits 'XXXCoService'